Aliasmk/aliasmk.github.io/_posts/2020-07-30-touchgfx-part-0.md

 {% include imgwcaption.html
 imgurl="/assets/img/posts/2020-07-30-touchgfx-part-0/interactionsmenu.JPG"
 caption="Fade Out, Fade In.
 Fade Out, Fade In.
+Fade Out..." alttext="Screenshot of the Interactions menu of the TouchGFX designer"
-Fade Out..." %}
+%}

 ## The Tip of the Iceberg